finbourne/finbourne-access-sdk-python/sdk/docs/PoliciesApi.md

 as_at = '2013-10-20T19:20:30+01:00' # datetime | Optional.
 The AsAt date time of the data (optional)
 sort_by = ['sort_by_example'] # list[str] | Optional.
 Order the results by these fields.
 Use use the '-' sign to denote descending order e.g. -MyFieldName (optional)
 start = 56 # int | Optional.
 When paginating, skip this number of results (optional) limit = 56 # int | Optional.
+2000 if not provided.
 When paginating, limit the number of returned results to this many. (optional) filter = 'filter_example' # str | Optional.
 Expression to filter the result set (optional)

 try: